Xuxiaowei-2002/ActiveDefense/README.md

 # ActiveDefense
-the first active defense method for LLM jailbreak attack.
+The first active defense framework for LLM jailbreak attack.